 Affordable housing is in crisis across the country, from large urban centers to rural Annapolis County in Nova Scotia.
-Quite simply, isn't enough housing - affordable or otherwise - to make sure that everyone has a safe, clean, and accessible place to call home.
+Quite simply there isn't enough housing - affordable or otherwise - to make sure that everyone has a safe, clean, and accessible place to call home.

 Building any housing is challenging these days, but building affordable housing in rural Nova Scotia is particularly challenging.
 Costs for supplies and materials keep increasing, there's a shortage of certified tradespeople, and developers need to make some profit in order to keep building.
 And while there is funding available, developers need to partner with a nonprofit organization in order to qualify for that funding.